Cádiz Cruise Port Guide

 Roman Theatre & Old Town Walk

-Remains of a massive 1st-century BC Roman theatre (once seating 20,000) discovered in 1980 beneath El Pópulo quarter.
-Free admission includes an interpretation centre.
+Remains of a massive 1st-century BC Roman theater (once seating 20,000) discovered in 1980 beneath El Pópulo quarter.
+Free admission includes an interpretation center.
 Combine with a stroll through medieval gates, narrow lanes, Plaza de las Flores, and Parque Genovés botanical gardens.

 Cost